Global Leaders Group on Antimicrobial Resistance

 - surveillance of AMR and antimicrobial use.

-Visit this website for more information about the GLG, including a list of members.
+Visit this website for more information about the GLG and access to a range of AMR resources.

 Download the fact sheet about the GLG (PDF, 1.24MB).